 Amber’s gallbladder was removed at age 16, but her symptoms did not abate.
 By the time she was a college sophomore, things hit critical mass.
 “My symptoms became unmanageable,” she says.
 “I hated my stomach.
 I was extremely constipated and so bloated, I looked as if I was five months pregnant.
 I couldn’t fit into my clothes… and my stomach’s distension was really messing with my body image.”
 The college infirmary advised her to take laxatives, which didn’t help.
 She was eventually sent home, and an x-ray showed 10 pounds of excrement in her stomach.

 At that point, Amber got a pinpointed diagnosis from a gastroenterologist.
 At 20 years old, she heard about irritable bowel syndrome with constipation (IBS-C) for the first time.
-IBS-C is a major subtype of IBS with an unknown cause.
+IBS-C is a major subtype of IBS with no clear cause.
 It affects up to 13 million Americans and is marked by debilitating, excruciating symptoms, such as constipation, bloating, and gas pain.
 Amber ‘s symptoms were particularly severe and would have felled most humans, but not her.

 “Taking my body back”